There are some special application requirements for international students. You should pay close attention to the information on this page if you:

 All application materials that are not in English, such as university transcripts and letters of recommendation, must be accompanied by a certified translation.

-All international applicants whose undergraduate studies took place in a non-U.S. university must submit an evaluation of their undergraduate transcripts.
-Exceptions are made for Canada, Australia, and the United Kingdom.
-We will accept evaluations from World Education Services (WES) or any NACES organization member.
+Applicants whose undergraduate or graduate studies were taught in a non-United States university are also required to submit an official transcript evaluation of their undergraduate and graduate transcripts.
+Exceptions are made for institutions in Canada, Australia, Ireland, and the United Kingdom.
+We will accept evaluations from World Education Services (WES), Educational Credential Evaluators (ECE) or any NACES organization member.

 Full-time students who will require an F-1 Student Visa or J-1 Visa must submit a notarized Affidavit of Support accompanied by original documentation that supports the information on the affidavit.
 Supporting documentation includes personal bank statements, bank letters, sponsorships, or financial awards.
 These documents must be accompanied by a certified translation.

 We reserve the right to evaluate an applicant’s English based on an admission interview and an ESL test prior to the start of classes.
-Based on the results from either or both, ESL classes may be required as part of the Fordham curriculum.
+Based on the results from either or both, English language courses may be required as part of the Gabelli School curriculum.

 For more information about international admissions, please contact Gabelli School of Business graduate admissions at firstname.lastname@example.org or 212-636-6200.